 Numerous actions have been taken by larger FLOSS communities and ICT companies to improve the gender gap.
 For example, the largest GNU/Linux distribution Debian has created the Debian Woman project1 to encourage the participation of more female members and provide mentoring.
-Other FLOSS projects such as the GNOME, KDE and Mozilla have also initiated similar groups e.g., GNOME's Outreachy project2, the Womoz project3.
-Multinational IT companies such as Google that use, develop and share FLOSS have also sponsored activities and opportunities to bridge the gender gap e.g., Google-Sponsored Women Techmakers4 and the 'Made with Code' initiative5.
-Also, non-profit companies such as Code First: Girls6 delivered training to young women across the UK to increase the number of women in the tech industry.
+Other FLOSS projects such as GNOME, KDE and Mozilla have also initiated similar groups, for example, GNOME's Outreachy project2 and the WoMoz project.3 Multinational IT companies such as Google that use, develop and share FLOSS have also sponsored activities and opportunities to bridge the gender gap, for example, Google-Sponsored Women Techmakers4 and the 'Made with Code' initiative.5 Also, non-profit companies such as Code First: Girls6 delivered training to young women across the UK to increase the number of women in the tech industry.

-Despite these efforts and the consensus of the imbalanced gender distribution in the field, the questions about how such gendered environments emerge, and shape software development processes, experiences of developers, and consequently the quality of work remain largely unanswered.
-The above mentioned initiatives tend to focus on skill training that is visible on the surface of this lack of gender diversity, rather than changing (sexist) behaviours that are based on deeper but often invisible cultural differences.
+Despite these efforts and the consensus of the imbalanced gender distribution in the field, the questions about how such gendered environments emerge and shape software development processes, experiences of developers and consequently the quality of work remain largely unanswered.
+The above-mentioned initiatives tend to focus on skill training that is visible on the surface of this lack of gender diversity, rather than changing (sexist) behaviours that are based on deeper but often invisible cultural differences.
 More thorough academic debates and scholarly research that aims to identify hidden causes for the gender imbalance will therefore strengthen the urgency of the need for diversifying the talent pool.

-Following this line, this article will examine the gendered work cultures in the FLOSS development through understanding how communications between FLOSS developers take place in an online space.
+Following this line, this article will examine the gendered work cultures in FLOSS development through understanding how communications between FLOSS developers take place in an online space.
 Social meanings and societal values are embedded in languages.
-'Language is the most intense and stubborn fortress of sexist assumptions' (Sontag 1973: 186).
-Analysing languages therefore can deconstruct the linguistic devices created to facilitate gendered cultures in a certain place (online and offline) and helps understand how virtual masculinist work space is produced and stabilised through the repetition of certain communication behaviours (Valentine et al. 2014).
-Through analysing the communications on public mailing lists (the language used specifically), this
+'Language is the most intense and stubborn fortress of sexist assumptions' (Sontag, 1973, p.
+186).
+Analysing languages therefore can deconstruct the linguistic devices created to facilitate gendered cultures in a certain place (online and offline) and helps understand how a virtual masculinist work space is produced and stabilized through the repetition of certain communication behaviours (Valentine et al., 2014).
+Through analysing the communications on public mailing lists (the language used specifically), this article helps understand how developers behave and communicate, and how their communications between developers reflect laddish culture and reproduce it in virtual workplaces.